| |

 I had already recorded most of it, and just sent it around to see if anyone

+was interested.
 And how complicated was it back then?

 Part of what was hard was that blank tape was so expensive.
 A 45-minute reel